NicholasMatias/RNN-LSTM-Route/README.md

   Utilized keras' sequential model to forecast future stock prices.
 Used an LSTM layer along with three dense layers.

   Chose to analyze the stock sectors of the United States and India.
 The data used to train the model is from Yahoo Finance.
-Specifically the model is trained using the closing prices of each sector.
-The first sector we are looking to anaylze is the technology sector for both the United States and India.
+Specifically, the model is trained using the closing prices of each sector.
+The first sector we are looking to analyze is the technology sector for both the United States and India.